-“There is nothing like Halkidiki,” say the northern Greeks and they know what they’re talking about.
-Get ready to succumb to the charms of its three beautiful peninsulas – Kassandra, Sithonia and Athos.
-The first two don’t discriminate, but the third is off limits to women, as it is home to the famous monastic state, Mount Athos.
+“There is nothing like Halkidiki ”, say the northern Greeks and they know what they’re talking about.
+Get ready to succumb to the charms of its three beautiful peninsulas – Kassandra, Sithonia and the third ‘leg’, comprising the seaside town of Ouranoupoli and the famous monastic state of Mount Athos.

 Turquoise water, dense pine forests, dreamy hotels, small coves with fish tavernas and cafes, beach bars, archaeological sites, traditional villages, and the famous Petralona Cave in Kassandra: a microcosm of miracles.
 Made to be explored with all your senses.

 Swim beneath the pine trees in turquoise waters

 Pine trees that reach right up to the water’s edge, white sand, beautiful bays, crystal-clear water, hidden coves.
 Halkidiki’s beaches are so great in number that you can’t possibly count them all, but take out a map and have a go all the same: Kavourotripes, Mikro (small) and Megalo (large) Karidi, Kalogria, Kriopigi, Agios Mamas, Sani…You better not have given up.
 You’ve only just started.